 After 40 minutes – al dente:

 As the grøt cools it will thicken.
-This is when we usually add in more milk.
+This is when I usually add in more milk.
 Also, I like my grøt thin, so after serving the family their portions, I usually add in a little more milk and stir it in to warm it up before dishing my plate.
-I find that it creates a thinner cream that blends well with the clementines.
+Serve warm.

 Without extra milk: